LeetCode23/LeetCode23.github.io/README.md

 ---

-link to project:
+Link to project:

-link to slide show demo:
+Link to our slide show:

-link to video demo:
+Link to video demo:

+Link to code repository:

 Our project is an interactive map of seismic sensors and events on the surface of the moon.
 We used the C# language and Unity game engine to create a 3D model.
 Wrapping a height map provided by NASA around a sphere, we were able to reproduce an estimate of the texture and visual of the lunar surface.